-Horror three days on NZ roads: Seven crashes, 11 dead
+Horror three days on NZ roads: Seven crashes, 12 dead

 Given it happened on private property it won't be included in the official road toll, which has grown over the weekend following 10 deaths in seven separate accidents.

-Five people died after a crashes in Kaikoura and Hastings.
+Six people died after a crashes in Kaikoura and Hastings.
 Another five were killed in Morrinsville, South Auckland, Whakatane and Rotorua.

 The most recent was a motorcyclist in Reporoa this afternoon.